bluestacks/dev-ops-challenge/README.md

 B.1 This behavior header should base caching on HOST and CloudFront-Viewer-Country

-NOTE: Please provide Domain Name to add in DNS.
+# NOTE: Please provide Domain Name to add in DNS.

+# Assignment 2

-2. We want to gather some basic statistics for our security team.
+We want to gather some basic statistics for our security team.
 They want to know the top 10 IP addresses that hit our web servers.

 Your task will be the following:
 Implement a script (use any language you want) to get the top 10 IP addresses out of an existing log file